thomascytang/PA-Challenge/README.md

 `sh grab_data.sh base_id start end`

 You can also rename the file however you'd like and alter the permissions as you see fit.

+NOTE: If you do not have TEQC in a location appended to your $PATH, the script will likely fail.